OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • Does BPU provide tours at the water treatment plant?

 • Since 9/11, BPU has enhanced its already stringent safety guidelines, including limiting public tours at our facilities.
-At this time, due to COVID-19, BPU has eliminated all public tours.

 logo